Configure Profiling Session

-So you can create and set a filter or filters that match only the functions you need.
+So you can create and set a filter or filters that match only the functions/classes/assemblies you need.

-Click Add Filter in the Profiling Filters dialog.
+Click Add filter in the Edit Filter dialog.

-Profile code in - to include the specified code item into profiling and exclude all other code items.
+Profile code in: include the specified code item into profiling and exclude all other code items.

-Do not profile code in - to exclude the specified code item from profiling.
+Do not profile code in: exclude the specified code item from profiling.

-Do not profile code marked with attribute - to exclude code items with the specified attribute from profiling.
+Do not profile code marked with attribute: exclude code items with the specified attribute from profiling.